benjamin-tessem/startup/README.md

 ### Websocket Deliverables

+For this deliverable I built a websocket that sends the score of each player to all other players in real time

 - [x] Backend Listen for Websocket Connections - Done
 - [x] Frontend Connect to Websocket - Done
 - [x] Data sent over WebSocket - Done
 - [x] WebSocket data is displayed - Done

 ### React Deliverables

+For this deliverable I ported my application to React

 - [x] Bundled using Vite - Done
 - [x] Multiple functional React components - Done